 I cannot even believe it’s September 11 again.
 20 years later and I still don’t forget where I was and how the tragic events of that day have changed our lives forever.

 I see the below monument outside of Walt Whitman Mall on a weekly basis.
 Close to 500 people from my area alone, died on September 11, 2001.

-Even as I write this post year after year, I still can’t comprehend such a concept.
+Even as I write this post year after year, I seriously still cannot comprehend such a concept.